-Most of us have a clear memory of the day America was shocked by the catastrophic destruction of the space shuttle Challenger.
-Even so, the dangers of space exploration were known to our senator, as he spent six days orbiting the Earth aboard the space shuttle Columbia - just ten days before Challenger's ill-fated launch in 1986.
+Most of us have a clear memory of the day America was shocked by the catastrophic destruction of the Space Shuttle Columbia.
+Even so, the dangers of space exploration were known to our senator, as he spent six days orbiting the Earth aboard the Space Shuttle Columbia - just ten days before Challenger's ill-fated launch in 1986.

 In his book, Mission, he recalled being just seconds into his own flight, climbing straight up and hearing his pilot's voice over the com-system: "We have a malfunction.
 We have a helium leak."

 It was one of many crises that would be averted on a flight that gave him a unique perspective on Earth's environment, and an appreciation of the importance of our nation's exploration into the unknown.
 He is recognized as a congressional expert on NASA.